How Minyma stays private.

 • Linked-device session semantics and visible trust review

-• TURN/STUN-backed calling with WebRTC media transport
+• TURN/STUN-backed calling with WebRTC media transport and sealed-sender call signaling

 Documents